 My Learning and Teaching Philosophy

 I love to learn and consider myself a lifelong learner.
 As a lover of learning myself, it is exciting to be a part of helping and facilitating that learning process for others.
-I teach business at College of the North Atlantic Qatar and have done so for the last 4 years.
-Specifically, the courses I teach currently include: marketing, retailing, entrepreneurship, sales and project management.
+I teach business at College of the North Atlantic Qatar and have done so for the last 6 years.
+Specifically, the courses I teach currently include: entrepreneurship, marketing, retailing, law, sales and project management.
 In the Business Department we have a lot of content to discuss – (push through?) and prepare our students for assessments, but I try to make the journey as fun as I can.

 In term of innovation and new ideas I like to change it up and try new things in the classroom and I am delighted to be taking this program as I am learning so much about learning, about what I do as a teacher and about my teaching style.
 Most importantly it makes me think about how I can improve.
 As a friend of mine said “you must treat the profession like your own business”.
 I feel very successful by taking that philosophy to heart.

 I spent over 25 years in a variety of exciting and fast paced industries such as technology, telecommunications and consumer packages goods like food and beverage.
-I worked for some huge companies and some tiny companies and I was involved in 5 startups.
-I find myself in the classroom, full time for the last five years, teaching college/university level business in 4 different countries.
+I worked for some huge companies and some tiny companies and I was involved in over 10 startups.
+I find myself in the classroom, full time for the last ten years, teaching college/university level business in 4 different countries.
 I have lots of real life material and I like to use cases and field trips as part of the learning as often as I can.

 When it comes to the first day of instruction it is so very important although it often takes a week for the class to settle down with late arrivers etc. I try to make the students comfortable to ask questions from the first day.
 Teaching in the multicultural environment of Qatar with students from over 31 countries, and Qatari nationals who are in the classroom for the first time ever with the “fairer sex” (male and female learners are segregated excepted at our institution – usually have to wait until grad school to be in the same room), creates some interesting dynamics.
 It is important to make them feel comfortable because it not the environment they are used to and this is especially noticeable in first year classes.
 I like to start the week with some icebreakers such as “All About You” and “Expectations”.
 “All About You” is some information about them that I keep to myself.
 I ask them to work together to discuss my “Expectations” of them and what they expect from me.
-The information is very interesting and I am looking at putting it all together to see if I can find some trends amongst the data.
+The information is very interesting and I am looking at putting it all together to see if I can find some trends among the data.

 I like to spend time going through my Course Outline with a discussion of the Assessments, Learning Objectives, Timings of Assessments, Office hours, Contact information (these days I always hand out my mobile number but they mainly text me in this part of the world) and also the how and why of what we will be covering in the course.
 (Why do we need to learn this?).
 I have written many Course Outlines and several courses and I just completed rewriting my Project Management course.
 I continue with my own personal self-development to improve myself and the product that I provide to my customers which is my knowledge, experience and teaching methodology to make the material, interesting, understandable and help to commit the knowledge to long term memory in a safe and fun environment of respect.
+I have learned so much taking this course.

 I am happy to share the experience I have from industry and I do tell some stories, as well as pass on the knowledge given to me by my clients, colleagues, and all the others who teach me.